Additional Support Needs

 Find out about the Crisis and Aggression, Limitation and Management (CALM) model that is used to de-escalate behaviour crises in our schools.

-The support that is available for Gypsy/Traveller children and young people shoudl they settle in Aberdeenshire.
+The support that is available for Gypsy or traveller children and young people should they settle in Aberdeenshire.
 There's also the hand-held educational record which they can take with them if they move between schools.

-Read about our strategies for development a culture of constructive relationships based on mutual respect, responsibility and tolerance within a supported learning environment.
+Read about our strategies promoting positive relationships based on mutual respect, responsibility and tolerance within a supported learning environment.